errolderwinlarce25/1BLarce_Portfolio2_CompProg/README.md

 My name is Errol Derwin G. Larce from BSChE-1B.
 This is my Portfolio #2 in the Subject: BES 10A - Computer Fundamentals and Programming.
+This code tackles the conditional statements in Python.
+I also integrated an analytical chemistry topic in order to show how this code is executed.